top of page

 Interestingly, although I had sold my first paintings at a street Art Fair, several years prior, this was my first attempt to sell at a Gallery Show where this painting was one of only five that sold.
 Loved it!

-This is the beach at Navarre, Florida.
-It is in the Florida panhandle and location to most beach vacations with the family after moving to the Atlanta area.
+This is the beach at Navarre, Florida, in the Florida panhandle.
+It is still the favorite location for most of the family beach vacations since we all moved to the Atlanta area.

 New Hampshire ^N6 - No Frame - 16 x 20.jpg